Glycogen Storage Disease

-- Type I or von Gierske disease.
+- Type I or von Gierke disease.
 This is the most common form of GSD.
 People with type I don’t have the enzyme needed to turn glycogen into glucose in the liver.
 Glycogen builds up in the liver.
 Symptoms often appear in babies around 3 to 4 months old.
 They may include low blood sugar (hypoglycemia) and a swollen belly because of an enlarged liver.

 - Type III, Cori disease, or Forbes disease.
 People with type III don’t have enough of an enzyme called the debranching enzyme, which helps break down glycogen.
 The glycogen can’t fully break down.
 It collects in the liver and in muscle tissues.
 Symptoms include a swollen belly, delayed growth, and weak muscles.

-- Type IV or Anderson disease.
+- Type IV or Andersen disease.
 People with type IV form abnormal glycogen.
 Experts think the abnormal glycogen triggers the body’s infection-fighting system (immune system).
 This creates scarring (cirrhosis) of the liver and other organs such as muscle and the heart.

 What causes glycogen storage disease in a child?